 Renders of my low poly 3d model of the Australian Owen Sub Machine Gun and its variants.

-Includes multiple trigger housings, barrel and front sight assemblies, buttstock variants and attachments.
+The model includes multiple trigger housings, barrel and front sight assemblies, buttstock variants and attachments.

 4K textures, with Base Colour, Normal, Roughness and Metallic Maps.